Is jumping a sign of autism?

 - Another thing you can do is provide your child with a lot of exercises for their muscles and motor skills such as yoga, swimming, and biking.

 - Get them some climbing holds–Climbing has been found to provide the vestibular and proprioceptive input that your child needs.
 You could therefore get them some climbing holds in the house.
+This works good especially if the kid has shown some special interest in climbing all over.

 - Deep hugs work wonders–Hugs can work wonders in controlling your hyperactive child.
 They will calm them down.